 What is Ganesh Chaturthi?

 Ganesh Chaturthi is a major festival celebrated all over India.
-Ganesh idols are bought to homes, and worshipped for 10 days.
+Ganesh idols are brought to homes and worshipped for 10 days.
 You can hear loud cheering of Ganpati Bappa Morya, Mangal Murti Morya along with celebrations with dance and music.
 No Indian festival is complete without lots of food and sweets.

-In Southern India, this festival is also called as Vinayaka Chaturthi.
+In Southern India, this festival is also called Vinayaka Chaturthi.
 Lord Ganesh is known by many names including the name Vigna Harta (one who removes obstacles).
-As a god who removes all obstacles faced by us in the journey of life, this festival adorns the name, Vinayaka Chaturthi.
+As a god who removes all obstacles faced by us in the journey of life, this festival adorns the name Vinayaka Chaturthi.

 I am sharing below a variety of recipes for Ganesh Chaturthi, including both sweet and savory recipes.
 Sweets are a major part of the celebration and are offered to Lord Ganesha as Prasad.

-Modak's are essentially anything made in a conical structure.
+Modak’s are essentially anything made in a conical structure.
 They can be sweet or savory, with a filling or without, simple or complicated.
-Modak are the main part of naivedya (offering to Lord Ganesha) on Vinayaka Chaturthi.
-They are prepared in a variety of ways and are known to be Lord Ganesha's favorite snack.
-I have compiled a list of best modak recipes that will brighten your celebrations.
+Modak is the main part of naivedya (offering to Lord Ganesha) on Vinayaka Chaturthi.
+They are prepared in a variety of ways and are known to be Lord Ganesha’s favorite snack.
+I have compiled a list of the best modak recipes that will brighten your celebrations.

 Ukadiche Modak (Kozhukattai)